lydialawli/vaamos/README.md

 - Basic file system
   - [x] create test file for the array of goals "goals.json" (auto created when user first opens app)
+  - [x] storage.json
-  - [ ] read function to get string of goals to display
+  - [x] read function to get string of goals to display
-  - [ ] save input into storage
+  - [x] save input into storage